guerrap/use-fathom-client/README.md

 FATHOM_API_KEY=""
 ```

-Additionally, the script requires a configuration file named `.fathom.json` as a starting point for the event definitions.
+Additionally, the script requires a configuration file named either `.fathomrc`, or`.fathomrc.json` as a starting point for the event definitions.
 This file should be in `JSON` format, placed in the root of your project, and should contain the desired event names.

 ```json
 {